antzm/python-intro/jupyter-notebooks-1/README.md

 ## Clickable Images

-First, write the code for the link and then, the code for the image:
+First, we write the code for the link and then, the code for the image:

 ```